noahschlorf/Option-Visualizer/README.md

 ### Supported Strategies
 The repository provides classes to represent different option strategies.
 Currently, it supports:

-- Call Option
+- Buying & Selling Call Options
-- Put Option
+- Buying & Selling Put Option

 Each strategy class comes with methods to calculate the payoff, maximum profit, maximum loss, and break-even point.